In our continuing series on the Four Claims, this story follows the provenance of a small but important piano.

 Circuses, vaudeville performances and side shows came and went.
 Boating, picnics, fireworks and a band stand all added to the park’s vibrancy.

 Photo courtesy: Esquimalt Archives

-Japanese businessman Yoshitaro (Joe) Kishida noticed the activity and saw an opportunity.
+Japanese businessman Yoshijiro (Joe) Kishida noticed the activity and saw an opportunity.

 Inspired by the 1894 World Expo in San Francisco and the popular Japanese Tea Garden he approached Albert Goward the manager of Tramway Company and pitched him the idea of a Japanese tea garden to increase visitor draw.
 Joe, Hayato (Harry) Takata and 4 other business partners raised $5,000 and were assigned 1 acre of land within the Tramway Park.
 They leased it for $50/year, later raised to $100 but within a few years they would recoup their original investment.

 Joe Kishida sent for his father, Isaburo Kishida, a garden designer employed by the Yokohama Nursery in Japan.
 The 65 year old Isaburo arrived by ship on April 19, 1907.
 Before long, he imported plants and bonsai trees from Japan, designed Japanese-style bridges over winding streams, and installed stone lanterns.
 Helping with falling the trees, planting shrubs and building the garden and ponds were Japanese sealers wintering in Victoria harbour.
 On July 11, 1907 the Japanese Tea Garden opened, attended by 786 curious holidayers and by the weekend attendance grew to thousands.
 It was a resounding success.
 The gardens were beautiful, the location was stunning.
 And, critically, Kishida and Takata had a knack for anticipating Victorian’s sensibilities.
 Later Harry’s brother, Kensuke would join him in the venture.